surh/wheelP/DATASETS.md

 	* EndP: ending phosphate and sucrose conditions that were applied concomitant with bacteria.
 	* Bacteria: ID of synthetic community added, or none.

-* **Pi** Plate level phenptypic measurement for plants treated with synthetic communities.
+* **Pi** Plate level phenotypic measurement for plants treated with synthetic communities.
 Columns of the data frame are as follows:
 	* id: measurement id
 	* empty\_tubes: weight (mg) of empty eppendorf tubes prior to sample collection.